 - familiarity with the principal concerns and methods of the field of Religious Studies.

 - knowledge of a chosen focal area that allows the student to converse with ease on subjects related to the area and make appropriate judgments based on critical study.

 - capacity to make effective use of appropriate historical, literary, and critical tools for the study of religious texts and traditions.

-For a minor in religious studies a student must take RE 201H, three additional courses in the discipline (one of which must be at the 300 level or above), and one 400 level course (preferably RE 480) for a total of five courses.
+For a minor in Religious Studies a student must complete RE201H, three additional courses in the discipline (one of which must be at the 300 level or above), and one 400-level course (preferably RE 498), for a total of five courses.